 - mci group, with leading event industry organisations IMEX, European Cities Marketing ICCA and ICCA’s Scandinavian chapter, launched the Global Destination Sustainability Movement.
 This collaborative platform promotes the sustainable growth of international meetings and events destinations, highlighting best practices and responsible business tourism.
 The GDS Movement brings cities together to benchmark and improve the social and environmental performance of their destination and the business events industry.

 - Since 2007, mci group leaders have delivered more than 300 keynote sessions and workshops on sustainability, inspiring change and better business practices and reaching more than 38,200 people in the events industry.

 - mci group experts are involved in developing learning resources, standards and/or sustainability initiatives in the events industry, such as the events industry sustainability principles (by the Events Industry Council), of which mci group is a launching signatory.

-Finally, mci group representatives occupy prominent positions within event industry associations, enabling us to share our sustainability vision and knowledge with a broad audience.
+Finally, mci group representatives occupy prominent positions within event industry associations or local convention bureaux sustainability task forces, enabling us to share our sustainability vision and knowledge with a broad audience.
 This creates opportunities to collaborate and contribute to education and initiatives that accelerate best practices across the industry and globe.
 Key global associations we belong to include: